-Dr. Toland received his PhD and MA in Quantitative, Qualitative, and Psychometric Methods (QQPM) from the University of Nebraska at Lincoln in 2008.
-His research is focused on three areas: 1) the development, evaluation, and improvement of affective, cognitive, and personality instruments using classical test theory (CTT), factor analytic models, and modern test theory (i.e., Rasch and Item Response Theory [IRT]) approaches in various birth through higher education (P-20) settings; 2) application of Multilevel and Longitudinal Models in P-20 settings; 3) evaluation of measurement and statistical models using Monte Carlo simulation studies.
+Dr. Toland (vita in Word) received his PhD and MA in Quantitative, Qualitative, and Psychometric Methods (QQPM) from the University of Nebraska at Lincoln in 2008.
+His research is focused on three areas: 1) the development, evaluation, and refinement of multi-item instruments using c lassical test theory, factor analytic models, and item response theory; 2) application of multilevel models to complex data structures; 3) evaluation of quantitative techniques.
+Ultimately, Dr. Toland is interested in research that allows him to collaborate, apply various measurement and statistical techniques, and share his quantitative knowledge with others.
 Dr. Toland teaches courses in measurement (e.g., introductory measurement and IRT), statistics (e.g., introductory statistics, intermediate statistics, and multivariate statistics), and research design.
 Quantitative Courses Link He is an associate member of the Graduate Faculty.

 Peer Reviewed Journal Articles

 Toland, M. D., & Peugh, J. L. (In press).
 Introduction to modern data analysis

 Toland, M. D. (In press).
 Practical guide to conducting an item response theory analysis,